 Here are some examples of discussions that are NOT considered public marketing:

-- Office meetings or discussions within your brokerage
+- Office meetings or discussions within your brokerage firm

-- One-on-one discussions with someone at a party
+- One-on-one discussions with your client

 Here are some examples of public marketing:

 - A sign or flyer with the purpose of marketing the property as For Sale or Coming Soon

 - Sending postcards or blast email to contacts advertising the property

 - Multi-brokerage sharing networks, including private Facebook groups